Student Conduct Code

 WAC 172-121-020 Definitions.
 For purposes of the student conduct code, chapter 172-121 WAC, the definitions in this section apply.

-"Accused" refers to any student or student organization that is accused of violating the standards of conduct for students under this chapter.
+"Accused" refers to any student or student organization that is accused of violating the student conduct code under this chapter.

 "Appeal authority" refers to the conduct review official presiding over an appeal under WAC 172-121-130.

 "Appellant" refers to any accused or complainant who appeals the decisions or sanctions of a hearing authority under WAC 172-121-130.